Ziggeo/ziggeo-wordpress-plugin/readme.txt

 Have some feedback?
 Have some questions?
 You can do that through options shown in plugins *Contact Us* tab.

 Prefer other ways?
-Check out [Ziggeo Forum in WordPress Plugin section](https://support.ziggeo.com/hc/en-us/community/topics/200753347-WordPress-plugin).
+Check out [our feedback and feature requests system](https://feedback.ziggeo.com/wordpress).

 We value your suggestions in regards to all aspects of our service and plugin.